mediatoolkit/pareco/README.md

 #### Deletion of unexpected files

 Automatic deletion is disabled by default.
-It can be enabled using option `-del`.
+It can be enabled using option `-del` or `--deleteUnexpected`.

+**Warning**: Use it with caution, double check not to mistake and specify wrong directories.

 When performing transfer from source directory into destination directory, file/directory is unexpected in case when destination directory contains file/directory